postwait/esoteric-curio/source/_posts/mdb-ctf-dwarf-and-other-angelic-things.md

 misuse and leakages.
 {% endsidebar %}

-The program will read all of the words in the dictionary, and store them in a hash table along side some metadata about their length an the number of capital vs. lowercase letters in them.
-Simple, pointless, but resembles real and useful code in that it allocated memory and puts it in a data structure.
+The program will read all of the words in the dictionary and store them in a hash table along side some metadata about their length an the number of capital vs. lowercase letters in them.
+Simple, pointless, but resembles real and useful code in that it allocates memory and puts it in a data structure.

-For our hash table implementtion, I'll simply use the excellent one from [Concurrency Kit](http://www.concurrencykit.org/).
+For our hash table implementtion, I'll use the excellent one from [Concurrency Kit](http://www.concurrencykit.org/).

 First our Makefile: